 - Ways to get your existing clients to purchase more services

-Once you’ve determined the kinds of tests you’d like to run, now you’ve got to figure out what channels can reach your prospects where your competition is not blowing their horn.
-Below are some channels we’ve used in the past to help our clients gain traction:
+Once you’ve determined the kinds of tests you’d like to run, you’ve got to figure out which channels you want to test.
+Below are some less conventional channels we’ve used in the past to help our clients gain traction.

 What are some ways you’ve cut through the noise in your industry and gained significant traction?